Scaarus/nativedb/network/NetworkClanGetLocalMembershipsCount.md

 int NETWORK_CLAN_GET_LOCAL_MEMBERSHIPS_COUNT();
 ```

 Get the CREW memberships count for the local gamer.
-(Number of crews we have) NOTE: Returns -1 if we're waiting for the server to respond with our count.
+(Number of crews we have)
+Returns -1 if we're waiting for the server to respond with our count.
 It will assert if your don't have a valid Rockstar Id.